isomerpages/nlb-biblioasia/_holding-area/A Great Way to Fly: The Singapore Airlines Story.md

 With the easing of restrictions and borders opening, air travel has begun to pick up.
 In December 2021, SIA announced a net profit of $85 million during the third quarter since the onset of the pandemic, thanks to expanded vaccinated travel lane arrangements and cargo revenue.[^43] In May 2022, the airline reported a lower net loss of $962 million for the financial year ending in March 2022, compared with $4.3 billion a year earlier.
 Revenue also increased to $7.6 billion, from $3.8 billion.[^44]

 ![](/images/Vol%2018%20Issue%202/The%20Singapore%20Airlines%20Story/A%20Great%20Way%20to%20Fly:%20The%20Singapore%20Airlines%20Story%20-%20Image%206.png)
 <div style="background-color: white;">Business Class tray service in an A350.
 At the peak of the Covid-19 pandemic, all cabin crew were required to wear goggles and masks.
-But goggles are no longer necessary today.
-Courtesy of Singapore Airlines.</div>
+But goggles are no longer necessary today. <i>Courtesy of Singapore Airlines.</i></div>

 In an interview with the *Straits Times* in May 2022, chief executive officer of SIA, Goh Choon Phong, said that in the second quarter of 2022, the airline was at about 61 percent of pre-pandemic capacity compared to an average of 20 percent of pre-pandemic capacity for the other airlines in this region.
 He told the newspaper he was confident that the rapid growing economies in Asia would foster strong demands for business travel.[^45]